OMI Visiting Professorships

 How can I apply for organizing an OMI visiting professorship?
 Which steps do I have to take?

 If you are interested in organizing an OMI visiting professorship, please fill out the preliminary application form and return it by email.
-Organizers are advised to submit their applications as early as possible, and include a program and a budget proposal to the OMI for approval.
+Organizers are advised to submit their applications as early as possible and include a program as well as a budget proposal to the OMI for approval.
 Once the proposal has been approved, the organizers may proceed with the planning.
 They must secure the location for the conference, arrange for the faculty’s accommodation, and plan a social event.
 They are also responsible for promoting the event locally.
 The OMI coordinates faculty travel.